denten-books/plain-text/20-device.md

 [^ln1-platotr]: See @plato_euthyphro._1999.
 I translate the passage into literal English to preserve characteristics notable in the original.
-In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as a freight other, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
+In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as a foreign other, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
 I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with Greek translations.